0xPARC/0xparc-intro-book/easy/src/ec.typ

 However, right now it only has the structure of a set.

 The beauty of elliptic curves
-is that it's possible to define an _addition_ operation on the curve;
+is that it's possible to define an *addition* operation on the curve;
 this is called the #link("https://w.wiki/9jhM", "group law on the elliptic curve").
 This addition will make $E(FF_p)$ into an abelian group whose identity element is the point at infinity $O$.
+This addition can be formalized as a _group law_, which is an equation that points on the curve must follow.

 This group law involves some kind of heavy algebra.
 It's not important to understand exactly how it works.